Antoni Gaudí: Minor, late projects

 In these years, Gaudí participated only in minor projects, which were not completed: in 1916, on the death of his friend bishop Josep Torras i Bages, he designed a monument in his honour, which he wanted to place in front of the Passion façade of Sagrada Família.
 He made a sketch of the project, which ultimately was not carried out, and made a plaster bust of the bishop, the work of Joan Matamala under the instruction of Gaudí.
 It was put in Sagrada Família, where it would have formed part of the church, but was destroyed in 1936.
 Another commemorative monument project, also not executed, was dedicated to Enric Prat de la Riba, to be situated in Castellterçol, birthplace of this Catalan politician.
 The project dates from 1918, and would have consisted of a tall tower with two porticos and a spire topped with an iron structure flying the Catalan flag.
 The sketch of the project was done by Lluís Bonet i Garí, Gaudí's assistant.

 In 1922 Gaudí was commissioned, by the Franciscan Padre Angélico Aranda, to construct a church dedicated to the Assumption in the Chilean city of Rancagua.
 Gaudí apologised and said that he was occupied exclusively with Sagrada Família, but sent sketches of the Assumption chapel that he had designed for the apse of Sagrada Família, which more or less coincided with what Padre Aranda had asked for.
 The President of Chile, Michelle Bachelet, announced that building would begin in 2015, with an expected completion in 2017.
 It would become the first of Gaudí's works to be constructed in the Americas.

 The same year Gaudí was consulted about the construction of a monumental train station for Barcelona (the future Estació de França).
 Gaudí suggested an iron structure in the form of a large suspended awning, a solution ahead of its time; perhaps for this reason, it put the head engineers off, and they declined Gaudí's offer.
-Gaudi's last known projects are the chapel for the Colónia Calvet in Torelló, of 1923, and a pulpit for Valencia (the exact location is unknown), of 1924.
+Gaudi's last known projects are the chapel for the Colònia Calvet in Torelló, of 1923, and a pulpit for Valencia (the exact location is unknown), of 1924.
 From then on, Gaudí worked exclusively on Sagrada Família until his death.